Learning Minimally-Violating Continuous Control for Infeasible Linear Temporal Logic Specifications: Preliminaries

 The space $X$ contains regions of interest that are labeled by a set of atomic propositions $\AP$, with the labeling function $L_X:X\shortrightarrow2^{\AP}$.
-Let $L:S\shortrightarrow2^{\AP}$ be a labeling function over $\mathcal{S}$ i.e., $L(s) = L_X(Proj(s))$. \end{defn}
+Let $L:S\shortrightarrow2^{\AP}$ be a labeling function over $\dynsys$ i.e., $L(s) = L_X(Proj(s))$. \end{defn}

-\textbf{Reinforcement Learning:\space} The interactions between a robot with dynamics $\mathcal{S}$ and an environment $Env$ can be captured as a continuous-labeled Markov Decision Process (cl-MDP).
+\textbf{Reinforcement Learning:\ } The interactions between a robot with dynamics $\dynsys$ and an environment $Env$ can be captured as a continuous-labeled Markov Decision Process (cl-MDP).
 A cl-MDP is a tuple $\mathcal{M}=(S, S_{0}, A,p_{S}, R, \gamma, L)$, where $S\subseteq\mathbb{R}^{n}$ is a continuous state space, $S_{0}$ is a set of initial states, $A\subseteq\mathbb{R}^{m}$ is a continuous action space, and $p_{S}$ captures the unknown system dynamics as a distribution.
 The distribution $p_{S}:\mathfrak{B}\left(\mathbb{R}^{n}\right)\times A\times S\shortrightarrow\left[0,1\right]$ is a Borel-measurable conditional transition kernel, s.t. $p_{S}\left(\left.\cdot\right|s,a\right)$ is a probability measure of the next state given current $s\in S$ and $a\in A$ over the Borel space $\left(\mathbb{R}^{n},\mathfrak{B}\left(\mathbb{R}^{n}\right)\right)$, where $\mathfrak{B}\left(\mathbb{R}^{n}\right)$ is the set of all Borel sets on $\mathbb{R}^{n}$. $R:S\times A\times S\shortrightarrow\mathbb{R}$ is the reward function, and $\gamma\in(0,1)$ is the discount factor.
 L is the labeling function in Def.~\ref{def:project}.

-Since the dynamics $\mathcal{S}$ are an opaque-box, the transition relation $p_{S}\left(\left.\cdot\right|s,a\right)$ for any state-action pair is unknown.
-Deep reinforcement learning algorithm~\cite{haarnoja2018soft} has been demonstrated as promising tools to solve continuous-control problems for this cl-MDP model.
+Since the dynamics $\dynsys$ are an opaque-box, the transition relation $p_{S}\left(\left.\cdot\right|s,a\right)$ for any state-action pair is unknown.
+Actor-critic RL algorithms~\cite{haarnoja2018soft} have been demonstrated as promising tools to solve continuous-control problems for this cl-MDP model, where each valid transition of cl-MDP follows $f$ defined in~\eqref{eq:dynamics} that is zero-order hold model for a continuous-time action.

+\begin{rem} Since the cl-MDP model has continuous state and action space, it's intractable to construct it explicitly and synthesize the standard model-checking algorithm~\cite{baier2008}.
+Inspired by prior work~\cite{Cai2021modular}, we track it on-the-fly vie a deep neural network. \end{rem}

 Let $\Pi$ denote the set of all policies for a cl-MDP, and $\pi\in\Pi$ denote a stochastic policy $\pi: S\times A\shortrightarrow [0,1]$, that maps states to distributions over actions.
 During each episode and starting from the initial state $s_{0}\in S_{0}$, the agent observes the state $s_{t}\in S$ and executes an action $a_{t}\in A$ at each time step $t$, according to the policy $\pi(a_{t}| s_{t})$, and $Env$ returns the next state $s_{t+1}$ sampled from $p_{S}(s_{t+1}|s_{t}, a_{t})$.
 The process is repeated until the episode is terminated.
 The objective is to learn an optimal policy $\pi^{*}(a| s)$ that maximizes the expected discounted return $J(\pi)=\mathbb{E}^{\pi}\left[\stackrel[k=0]{\infty}{\sum}\gamma^{k}\cdot R(s_{k},a_{k},s_{k+1})\right]$.